 Lane Changes.
-You need to check your mirror to make sure no one is alongside you or about to pass you.
+You need to check your mirrors to make sure no one is alongside you or about to pass you.
 Check your mirrors:

-- Before you change lanes to make sure there is enough room. - After you have signaled to check that no one has moved into your blind spot. - Right after you start the lane change to double-check that your path is clear. - After you complete the lane change.
+Before you change lanes to make sure there is enough room.

+After you have signaled, to check that no one has moved into your blind spot.

+Right after you start the lane change, to doublecheck that your path is clear.

+After you complete the lane change.